php-fig/fig-standards/proposed/PSR-Cache.md

 ## Data

-Acceptable data includes all PHP data types-
+Acceptable data includes all serializable PHP data types-

 *    **Strings** - Simple, complex and large strings of any encoding.
 *    **Integers** - Positive, negative and large integers (>32 bit).